-We create value for shareholders and for the wider society by creating facilities that support the delivery of essential services to people's lives such as places of education, hospitals, cultural and leisure facilities.
-Our work also enables other businesses to create value when we build for example, transport hubs, manufacturing facilities and offices.
+We create value for shareholders and for wider society by designing and building facilities that support the delivery of essential services for people's lives, such as schools, university buildings, hospitals, cultural and leisure facilities.
+Our work also enables other businesses to create value, with the building of transport and manufacturing facilities as well as offices.

-We see the value of operating ethically and sustainably, and through community engagement in creating employment, apprenticeships and training opportunities and by supporting local and national charities.
-A key feature of our sustainability strategy is to enhance the lives of people in the communities where we work.
+We also create value by operating ethically and sustainably, and by creating employment, apprenticeship and training opportunities and by supporting local and national charities.
+The key features of our sustainability strategy are to work towards being carbon positive and resource positive and to enhance people's lives by creating positive impacts in the communities where we work.